- How many months pregnant are you at 12 weeks?

 What Symptoms Do You Experience In The 12th Week Of Pregnancy?

 As you enter the 12th week, you are almost at the end of the first trimester and might get some relief from the morning sickness and fatigue.
-However, you will still experience these symptoms this week, especially if you had them previously.
+However, you might still experience these symptoms this week, especially if you had them previously.

 - Headaches due to the hormonal changes.

 - Fatigue, as the body starts working overtime.

 - Bleeding gums, due to the change in the hormonal levels.